-Flying Green, a new and sustainable airline based in Paris Orly, aims startup in 2023
+Flying Green, a new and sustainable airline based in Paris Orly, aims to startup in 2023

 The Airspace cabin brings state-of-the-art technology to offer passengers a seamless connected travel experience.
 To enhance this experience, an in-seat power supply is available so passengers can use their personal electronic devices as they would at home.

 The Covid-19 crisis has drawn increased attention to the hygiene and disinfection of cabins.
-The Airspace cabin has many advantages that can be used by operators (flight attendants) ..
+The Airspace cabin has many advantages that can be used by operators (flight attendants).
 In addition to the non-contact functionality for all toilets, the cabin is already applied with antimicrobial coatings.

 In addition, clean air has always been a priority for Airbus when designing the cabin.
 Air in Airbus cabins is a mixture of fresh air drawn in from the outside and air passed through efficient High Efficiency Particulate Filters (HEPA), which remove 99.9% of airborne particulate matter. air up to the size of microscopic bacteria and viruses.
 In all Airbus cabins, the air is renewed every 2 to 3 minutes in flight.”